Rasa Open Source uses YAML as a unified and extendable way to manage all training data, including NLU data, stories and rules.

 key and an optional

 While writing stories, you do not have to deal with the specific contents of the messages that the users send.
-Instead, you can take advantage of the output from the NLU pipeline, which lets you use the combination of an intent and entities to refer to all the possible messages the users can send to mean the same thing.
+Instead, you can take advantage of the output from the NLU pipeline, which uses a combination of an intent and entities to refer to all possible messages the users can send with the same meaning.